calumbruton/Calum-Craft/README.md

 <img width="500" alt="calumcraft image" src="https://user-images.githubusercontent.com/12948431/29236707-94ee30ee-7edc-11e7-8f29-c6ea3f383797.png">

 To play, download the files and run the main script.
-The user must have pyglet and noise installed for the game to run
+The user must have pyglet and noise installed for the game to run:

+So, go to the directory the files were downloaded to and run:

+pip3 install pyglet
+pip3 install noise

+Then run the script using

+python3 main.py